-Argonne’s HTRL allows scientists to synthesize and screen large numbers of compounds, as well as optimizes reaction or process conditions much more rapidly than conventional approaches.
-This ultimately reduces the time and cost involved in materials development.
+Argonne’s HTRL allows scientists to synthesize and screen large numbers of compounds, as well as optimize reaction or process conditions much more rapidly than possible with conventional approaches.
+This ultimately reduces the time and cost involved in materials development and optimization.

-Researchers working at the HTRL have wide expertise in catalysis, energy storage, fuel cell development and characterization, artificial photosynthesis, gas separation and storage, and nanoscale materials science.
+Researchers working at the HTRL have a wide range of expertise in catalysis, fuel cells, energy storage, photosynthesis, separations, and materials science.

-The high-throughput research laboratory is a capability within Argonne’s Chemical Sciences and Engineering Division and is available to a resource both within Argonne and to collaborators from outside organizations.
+The HTRL is a capability within Argonne’s Chemical Sciences and Engineering Division and is available as a resource both within Argonne and to collaborators from outside organizations.